 Grand Paradis 11 with its large balcony overlooking Mont Blanc.

 Easy, basic, and convenient especially if you’re planning to be on the mountain or out in restaurants/bars most of your time in Chamonix.
 Singles and couples tend to favour hotels as it can be more cost-efficient if you only need one room.

 For families or groups, chalets and apartments are often the best options with space to socialise and relax when down from the mountain, plus everyone’s room is nearby.
 There is also the option to cook, or at least store beer/wine and snacks when getting ready to go for dinner.

 On top of the living area, kitchen and bedrooms, some properties have extras like private hot tubs, saunas, terraces, fireplaces, and even cinema rooms.

 Self-Catered vs Catered Chalets

-Unfortunately, there are some scams operating in Chamonix & the rest of the tourism industry but we’ve written a blog about avoiding a ski chalet scam which is worth a read.
+Unfortunately, there are some scams operating in Chamonix & the rest of the ski tourism industry, particularly over the peak weeks of February half term and Christmas/New Year, but we’ve written a blog about avoiding a ski chalet scam which is worth a read.

 Chamonix offers three different ski passes, the Mont Blanc Unlimited provides access to all ski areas in the Chamonix valley and skiing in three countries; Chamonix Le Pass, gives all the Chamonix areas from 1000 to 2500 m (Brevent, Flegere, Grands Montets & le Tour); and Les Houches Pass for the ski area of Les Houches only.
 In summer, there is just the Mont Blanc Multipass which covers all your needs or you can buy an individual ticket for a return journey on a specific lift.